The Head Honchos at the Farm

 Anyway…to get back to Liz.
 Liz arrived with a background of Standardbred horses, having lived on the track and travelled the world as groom for decades, with some of the most famous horses and trainers, back in the day.
 I thought that since Asher was a driving horse, that perhaps she might be interested in working with him and helping him to gain some trust in humans.
 I wasn’t holding out much hope, but it was worth the try.
 Upon introduction, it was like they both were being reunited with their long-lost best friend.
 Asher actually looked at her…something he avoided at all costs.
 And she looked at him, and he reached for her, and she responded in kind.
 Well…I never…I thought to myself.
 It was most emotional to watch these two souls re-connecting…although they had never met.
 I need have no worries..I thought to myself, and I left her with him in the barn.
 My presence was no longer required…..Liz had found her heart horse, and Asher his human.
 Liz now lives on the farm permanently, commutes to her day job in Ottawa as a chef for a senior’s residence, and has undertaken the role of Barn Manager, Therapy Program Lead, Hostess for farm visitors, and horse whisperer extraordinaire.
 On top of that, she also makes beautiful bracelets from horse hair donated by our rescued horses, and hand painted silk scarves for fundraising.
 Further, she makes sure I eat, and eat well.
 A talented woman with many roles, all of which she accomplishes with care, consideration, a very large smile and a hearty laugh most generally..:)…and above all, commitment and passion.
 And she and Asher hit the roads when there is time, in an old driving cart that formerly belonged to one of the most famous bouncers in Ottawa…back in the day….Gerry Barber, his name still etched in the shafts.
 Most appropriate.

-With some 25 horses to care for, the Head Honchos could not keep up the farm without their dedicated team of volunteers.
+The Head Honchos could not keep up the farm without their dedicated team of volunteers.
 There is no shortage of barn chores and these animals need a lot of TLC.
 Volunteers range in skills and experience from those who have not had much time with horses, to trainers and seasoned riders, and even some mother/daughter teams.
-We all work toward the same goal — keeping the horses safe, healthy and happy, until they find a forever home.
+We all work toward the same goal — keeping the horses safe, healthy and happy.